 Traditionally European Christmas Markets start the Friday before the First Sunday in Advent.
-They feature handmade crafts that you buy from craftsman who often demonstrates their craft right at their stands.
-In the past three years Europe has suffered “Advent Creep.”
-Two years ago several Austrian markets opened the weekend before the first Sunday in Advent.
+They feature handmade crafts that you buy from craftsmen who often demonstrate their craft right at their stands.
+In recent years Europe has suffered “Advent Creep.”
+In 2012 several Austrian markets opened the weekend before the first Sunday in Advent.
 In Munich the markets were advertised to start on the Friday before Advent, but when I got there, “Surprise, Surprise, Surprise,” two were already going strong.
-I asked the man who sold me Chimney Cake (“New this year, from Transylvania”) why they are open when all the on-line publicity said they would not be open for a week.
+I asked the man who sold me Chimney Cake (“New this year, from Transylvania”) why they were open when all the on-line publicity said they would not be open for a week.
 He said: “Well, The first Sunday in Advent is usually the last Sunday in November.
-This year it is the first Sunday in December and ve must decide if we want a short Christmas Market or a long one.
+This year it is the first Sunday in December and we must decide if we want a short Christmas Market or a long one.
 We decided long, ya?
 Don’t believe what you see on Internet.”
 In 2014 some markets in France, Belgium and the Netherlands opened as early as November 15.
-I will be posting pictures from some of this year’s markets as we get closer to Christmas, Please keep checking this site for more posts.
+In 2016 London, which did not traditionally have Christmas Markets, but had good Christmas displays in Covent Garden and Regent Street had several full blown Christmas Markets including in Hyde Park and on the South Bank near the London Eye.
+The UK may have voted for Brexit but they certainly have adopted the custom of mainland Europe Christmas markets.

 When Suzi and I moved home from Belgrade in 2011 several friends asked if I would miss my gluhwein.
 Gluhwein (glow wine), a mulled spiced red wine, is a staple of Europe’s Christmas/Advent Markets.
 My Serbian friends know how much I love Christmas Markets.
 Every year Suzi and I popped up to Budapest for the opening of their market and then on the way home from Belgrade for Christmas we would stop over at some other Western or Central European market (taking advantage of the fact that there are no direct flights from Belgrade to North America.)
 After leaving Belgrade I worked in Tbilisi, usually ending a visit the week of Thanksgiving giving me the chance to call on a European Christmas Market on the way home as I transferred planes somewhere in Europe.
 I have the mugs to prove it.
 Europeans collect Christmas market mugs the way NPR members collect coffee mugs.
 When you buy a mug it comes full of gluhwein, hot and friendly on a chilly evening.
 Each market has its own mug.

 These markets are spreading outward from Central Europe.
 The first markets in the UK showed up in the 1980s.
 Now there are several markets in London, including a big one in Hyde Park.
 Belgrade has a fledgling holiday market, because it is on the Julian Calendar it brands it’s market as a New Year’s market.
 Suzi even ran into one market in the European community living in Cairo, Egypt.
+In 2016 I discovered markets in Amman Jordan.
 Markets engage all the senses.
 Food is delicious; the smells of cooking and spices fill the markets.
 Musical groups perform on stages around the squares.
 Touch is the feel of a warm mug in your hand, the cold nip on your nose or the texture of a fabric or a trinket you are looking to buy.
 December markets have featured lights from pagan days with bon fires, burning faggots, and candles to drive away the December dark.
-Now Christmas lights twinkle against a backdrop of floodlit town squares or projectors flash moving images on town square facades.
+Now Christmas lights twinkle against a backdrop of floodlit town squares or projectors flash moving images on town square facades in Brussels and Budapest.

 There are several traditional symbols at Chriskindel markets.
 Almost all have manger scenes, Christmas trees, Advent wreathes, Advent calendars with a new door open each day and, in Germany, many have Christmas pyramids, structures with a food stall at the bottom frying up bratwurst or potato pancakes and propeller on top that helps turn the middle levels of the pyramid, which have the manger scene, three kings, shepherds and angels.
 (Hot air rising from kerosene lamps designed to look like candles or cooking fires from the brats and pancakes drive the propellers that turn the pyramid, like miniature versions of Christmas Pyramids found in homes turned by heat rising from candles.
 Modern pyramids have electric motors.)